engrjavediqbal/MLSL/README.md

 0. [Citation](#citation)

 ### Introduction
-This repository contains the multi-level self-supervised learning framwork for domain adaptation of semantic segmnentation based on the work described in WACV 2020 paper "[MLSL: Multi-Level Self-Supervised Learning for Domain Adaptation with Spatially Independent and Semantically Consistent Labeling]".
+This repository contains the multi-level self-supervised learning framework for domain adaptation of semantic segmentation based on the work described in the WACV 2020 paper "[MLSL: Multi-Level Self-Supervised Learning for Domain Adaptation with Spatially Independent and Semantically Consistent Labeling]".
 (https://arxiv.org/pdf/1909.13776.pdf).

 ### Requirements: